InfinityStudio/GokiStats/README.md

 I, Lasm_Gratel is not the original author of this Mod, since the mod forum was gone and deleted, source code was then released to Public Domain.

-However, I choose to grant permissions with MIT License and you are freely to contribute.
+However, I choose to grant permissions with MIT License and you are free to contribute.

 ## Donation